swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Only allow implementation-detail property wrappers on function parameters

 Only allowing implementation-detail property wrappers on function parameters would eliminate the need for the API-level versus implementation-detail distinction for functions, because the property wrapper would never have an external effect on the argument.
 However, allowing property wrappers to have an external effect on the wrapped declaration is part of what makes the feature so powerful and applicable to a wide variety of use cases.
-One fairly common class of property wrappers are those provide an abstracted reference to a value, such as the [`Ref` / `Box` example](https://github.com/apple/swift-evolution/blob/main/proposals/0258-property-wrappers.md#ref--box) from the SE-0258 proposal, and [`Binding`](https://developer.apple.com/documentation/swiftui/binding) from SwiftUI.
+One fairly common class of property wrappers are those which provide an abstracted reference to a value, such as the [`Ref` / `Box` example](https://github.com/apple/swift-evolution/blob/main/proposals/0258-property-wrappers.md#ref--box) from the SE-0258 proposal, and [`Binding`](https://developer.apple.com/documentation/swiftui/binding) from SwiftUI.
 It's common to pass these property wrappers around, and there isn't currently a nice way to achieve the property wrapper sugar in a function body that uses such a property wrapper.
 The best way to achieve this currently is to use a local property wrapper and initialize the backing storage directly, e.g.

 ```swift
 func useReference(reference: Ref<Int>) {